 Below in Figure 1 You can see the closest pops to Georgia Upper Paleolithic.
 As You can see it's more oriented to ancient Europe with high Anatolian and WHG ancestries.

 The next puzzle now to solve is the origin of CHG and Iran_Neo.
 What made them so different from Anatolia forager's/farmers.
-And the ultimate question were was the common origin of all this folks.
+And the ultimate question where the common origin of all these folks was.

 Figure 2.
 The Gravettian Venus figurine